Mickey Thompson: 1962

 In 1962, Thompson entered three John Crosthwaite-designed cars in the Indianapolis 500.
-They used a stock V8 Buick engine, and it was in the rear unlike the front-engined, race-tuned, Offenhauser-powered cars used by most competitors.
-It was the first stock engine to be raced at Indy since 1946.
+They used a stock block V8 Buick engine, and it was in the rear unlike the front-engined, race-tuned, Offenhauser-powered cars used by most competitors.
+It was the first stock block engine to be raced at Indy since 1946.
 Thompson's crew, led by Fritz Voigt, was young, smart, and hard working.
 Working 12- to 14-hour days, the car was designed and built in 120 days.
 For the race, the engine (enlarged to 4.2-L capacity, the maximum allowed by the regulations for "stock block" engines) had to be detuned because they were concerned it would not last the distance.
 Despite being more than 70 bhp down on the other cars, Dan Gurney qualified eighth and was in ninth place until a leaking oil seal seized the gearbox and ended his race on lap 94.
 He was placed 20th out of 33.
 The team won the Mechanical Achievement Award for original design, construction, and accomplishment.